OuhscBbmc/BbmcResources/instructions/odbc-dsn.md

 1. Click 'Test Data Source' in the next screen.
 The test should be successful.  *If so*, you can close everything related to the ODBC administration.  *If not*, look at the troubleshooting steps below.

     ![test-data-source](images/test-data-source.png)

+### Troubleshooting (for database users and administrators)

+1. If you can't download & install the driver, verify that you
+    * Have administrative privileges on the machine.
+    * Selected the correct 32/64 version.
+    * Selected a driver version that's compatible with your operating system.

+1. If the 'Test Data Source' fails, verify that
+    * Your computer is connected to the campus network.
+If you're off-campus, VPN access may not be adequate.
+    * The **DSN Name**, **Server Name**, and **Database Name** are correct.
+    * A BBMC database administrator has correctly (a) created a *server* login and (b) created a *database* user account, and (c) granted  adequate privileges to the database user account.